Endpoint Documentation

 Enable the Generators

-Section titled “Enable the Generators”Set the relevant MSBuild properties in your server .csproj:
+Section titled “Enable the Generators”Set the MSBuild properties you need in your server .csproj:

 <PropertyGroup> <!-- Generate Sphinx HTML documentation (all services) --> <SmithyGenerateDocs>true</SmithyGenerateDocs>